learn-co-curriculum/.github/.github/ISSUE_TEMPLATE/readme-report.md

 ---
-name: Readme Report
+name: README Report
-about: Suggest changes or correct typos in the Readme for this lesson
+about: Suggest changes or correct typos in the README for this lesson
 title: ""
 labels: documentation
 assignees: ""